vcs-python/vcspull/docs/api.md

 ## Internals

 :::{warning}
-These APIs are purely internal not covered by versioning policies, they can and will break between versions.
+Be careful with these!
+Internal APIs are **not** covered by version policies.
+They can break or be removed between minor versions!

 If you need an internal API stabilized please [file an issue](https://github.com/vcs-python/vcspull/issues).
 :::